The Holy Eucharist

 • Entrance- This includes the fixed features of the Great Litany and three antiphons in the East, and the Kyrie and Gloria in the West.
 It also includes chants proper to the day, being the Troparia and Kontakia in the East, and the Introit and Collects in the West.

-• Proclamation- Passages of Scripture are proclaimed over the congregation, in both East and West accompanied by special chants (the prokeimenon in the East, and the gradual in the West) and at the Gospel a triple “Alleluia” chant with verses for the day.
+• Proclamation- Passages of Scripture are proclaimed, in both East and West, accompanied by special chants (the Gradual & Alleluia or Tract in the West) with verses for the day.

 • Homily- The general custom in both East and West is to follow the Gospel proclamation with a homily, usually based on the Gospel passage or theme for the day.